triton-inference-server/server/deploy/oci/README.md

 When creating your node pool, the default value for the boot volume is 46.6GB.
-Due to the size of the server container, it is recommended to increase this value to 150GB and set a [cloud-init script to increase the partition] (https://blogs.oracle.com/ateam/post/oke-node-sizing-for-very-large-container-images):
+Due to the size of the server container, it is recommended to increase this value to 150GB and set a [cloud-init script to increase the partition](https://blogs.oracle.com/ateam/post/oke-node-sizing-for-very-large-container-images):

 ```
 #!/bin/bash